-The holders of common stock and Series H-6 Preferred Stock at the close of business on the Record Date are entitled to vote at the Annual Meeting, voting together as a single class on all matters described in this Proxy Statement.
-On the Record Date, such holders held total voting power of 37,132,380 shares.
+The holders of Common Stock, Series H-6 Preferred Stock and Series H-7 Preferred Stock at the close of business on the Record Date are entitled to vote at the Annual Meeting, voting together as a single class on all matters described in this Proxy Statement.
+On the Record Date, such holders held total aggregate voting power of 8,709,707 votes.